Efficient Multi-basis Quantum Position Verification Secure against Generalized Adversaries

+While the security analysis adapted from Ref.~\cite{Llorenc2023} covers a broad class of adversaries, it relies on several implicit assumptions.
+In this work, we generalize the adversary model by addressing three assumptions: (1) adversaries use only pure states and unitary ($q$-qubit pure strategy), (2) adversaries do not share unbounded classical randomness, and (3) transmission $\eta$ is independent of inputs $(x,y)$ and shared randomness.
+The first assumption is addressed by purifying the attack strategy, which allows us to map any mixed state strategy to an equivalent pure state strategy.
+The second and third assumptions are addressed through a different partitioning strategy.
+Unlike the original analysis which partitions events based solely on error rate, we add further partitions based on transmission, yielding 4 partitions having high/low error with high/low transmission.
+While this allows for proper accounting of transmission and shared randomness, we find that loss tolerance degrades significantly compared to the original adversary model.

+QPV can have applications beyond location verification.
+Here, we illustrate one such application: using QPV as a means of authentication in \emph{quantum key distribution} (QKD)~\cite{Buhrman2014}, either when standard Wegman-Carter authentication~\cite{Carter1977_WegmanCarter} fails or when location-based credentials are required.

-More recently, Ref.~\cite{Llorenc2025} introduced a tightened security analysis for QPV without qubit loss and achieved a higher error tolerance.
-It remains to be seen how their analysis can be adapted to a QPV with loss and how the generalizations and improvements presented in this manuscript may be used to strengthen their analysis.
+Recently, Ref.~\cite{Llorenc2025} introduced a tightened security analysis for QPV without qubit loss and achieved a higher error tolerance.
+Extending their approach to lossy channels and incorporating our generalizations and improvements remain open questions.